HaxeFlixel/flixel-docs/documentation/04_tutorials/13-part-xii-multiple-platforms.html.md

 It's not all that complicated.
 We'll start with something simple: adding the ability to toggle Fullscreen mode on Windows.

-Let's add a button to the OptionsState:
+Let's add a button to the `OptionsState`:

 1. When we initialize and interact with our button, we only want to do it on 'desktop' platforms.
 So, at the top of the class, add: